aldaris/opensso/extensions/authnicip/README.txt

 10 - Access http(s)://my.domain.name:port/opensso/GetCard
     This will redirect to OpenSSO Authentication service.
 Authenticate using any existing OpenSSO user.
-Upon successful authentication, InfoCard for authenticated user will be issued.
+Upon successful authentication, InfoCard for authenticated OpenSSO user will be issued.
     Save this card file with .crd extension.

-11 - You can use this saved InfoCard to login to any RP
+11 - You can use this saved OpenSSO InfoCard to login to any RP
     (e.g. https://xmldap.org/) which accepts Infocard login.

 For further explanations please email dev@opensso.dev.java.net